-Emergencies may necessitate changes or alterations to any posted schedules at any St. John's University sites.
+Emergencies may necessitate changes or alterations to any posted schedules at any St. John's University site.
 Areas that are revealed as problematic have security surveys conducted on them.
 Administrators from the Departments of Public Safety, Student Life, and Facilities review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
-Additionally, during the academic year, public safety, student life and residence life meet weekly to discuss issues of pressing concern.
-Weekly conference calls are conducted with senior staff located on each of the global sites.
+Additionally, during the academic year, Public Safety, Student Life, and Residence Life representatives meet weekly to discuss issues of pressing concern.
+Weekly conference calls are conducted with senior staff located on each of the international campuses.
 Security concerns are discussed and addressed.
-Our global site staff members are instructed to contact senior Public Safety personnel in the event of an emergency, so the emergency is addressed without delay.
+Our international campus staff members are instructed to contact senior Public Safety personnel in the event of an emergency so it is addressed without delay.